alik604/CMPT-479-System-Network-Security/syllabus.md

 Communication
 </h2>

-<strong>Announcements and Discussion Board.</strong> We will use Piazza to make announcements as well as to discuss lectures and assignments.
+<strong>Announcements and Discussion Board.</strong> We will use <a href="https://piazza.com/class/k4zaj6ke4lm64r" target="_blank">Piazza</a> to make announcements as well as to discuss lectures and assignments.
 Online discussion is encouraged and it contributes to your participation grade.

 <strong>Course Staff.</strong> You can reach the instructor and TA by their email.